-Under this strategic alliance, we have granted Astellas an exclusive license to co-develop and commercialize reldesemtiv for potential application in certain neuromuscular and non-neuromuscular indications worldwide.
-We are conducting a Phase 2 clinical trial of reldesemtiv in patients with SMA and Astellas is conducting a Phase 2 clinical trial of reldesemtiv in patients with COPD as well as a Phase 1b clinical trial of reldesemtiv in elderly subjects with limited mobility.
+Astellas has an exclusive license to co-develop and commercialize reldesemtiv for potential application in certain neuromuscular and non-neuromuscular indications worldwide, subject to certain Cytokinetics' development and commercialization rights.
+Under this strategic alliance, we have conducted a Phase 2 clinical trial of reldesemtiv in patients with SMA and Astellas has conducted a Phase 2 clinical trial of reldesemtiv in patients with COPD and has been conducting a Phase 1b clinical trial of reldesemtiv in elderly subjects with limited mobility.

-In 2016, we expanded our collaboration with Astellas and granted Astellas an option to enter into a pre-negotiated agreement for a global collaboration for the development and commercialization of tirasemtiv, including worldwide commercialization rights for Astellas outside our commercialization territory in North America, Europe and other select countries.
-In addition, under this 2016 expansion, we are collaborating with Astellas to develop reldesemtiv in ALS.
-Astellas will be primarily responsible for the development of reldesemtiv in ALS, and we are responsible for conducting the Phase 2 clinical trial of reldesemtiv in ALS, which we commenced in July 2017.
+In addition, we are collaborating with Astellas to develop reldesemtiv in ALS.
+Astellas is primarily responsible for the development of reldesemtiv in ALS, and we are responsible for conducting FORTITUDE-ALS, the Phase 2 clinical trial of reldesemtiv in ALS.

 We do not control the development activities that may be conducted by Astellas, including, but not limited to, the timing of initiation, termination or completion of clinical trials, the analysis of data arising out of those clinical trials or the timing of release of data concerning those clinical trials, which may impact our ability to report on Astellas' results.
 Astellas may conduct these activities more slowly or in a different manner than we would.
-In general, Astellas is responsible for submitting future applications to the FDA or other regulatory authorities for approval of reldesemtiv and will be the owner of any marketing approvals issued by the FDA or other regulatory authorities for reldesemtiv, astellas will also be responsible for the marketing and sale of the resulting drug, subject to our right to co-promote the drug in the United States, Canada and, for neuromuscular indications, Europe.
+In general, Astellas is responsible for submitting future applications to the FDA or other regulatory authorities for approval of reldesemtiv and will be the owner of any marketing approvals issued by the FDA or other regulatory authorities for reldesemtiv, Astellas will also be responsible for the marketing and sale of the resulting drug, subject to our right to co-promote the drug in the United States, Canada and, for neuromuscular indications, Europe.
 However, we cannot control whether Astellas will devote sufficient attention and resources to the development of reldesemtiv or will proceed in an expeditious manner.
 Even if the FDA or other regulatory agencies approve reldesemtiv, Astellas may elect not to proceed with the commercialization of the resulting drug in one or more countries.